Skip to main content

 4. Point-of-Sale Transactions.
 SKUs simplify the checkout process by providing a unique identifier for each product, enabling easy scanning or manual entry at the point of sale.
 This accelerates transaction times, reduces the risk of errors, and enhances the overall customer experience.

 5. Product Information Management.
-In eCommerce and product catalog and information management systems, SKUs serve as a unique identifier for each product variant, ensuring accurate and consistent product data across various channels, such as websites, marketplaces, and other sales platforms.
+In eCommerce, product catalogs, and information management systems, SKUs are unique identifiers for each product variant, ensuring accurate and consistent product data across various channels, such as websites, marketplaces, and other sales platforms.
+This makes your product taxonomy strategy easier to develop.

 It is important to note that while SKUs are internal to a specific organization, they should not be confused with Universal Product Codes (UPCs) or European Article Numbers (EANs), which are standardized, globally recognized identifiers used for product identification and barcode generation.